vuejs/vue-test-utils/docs/en/guides/common-tips.md

 ## Dealing with Routing

 Since routing by definition has to do with the overall structure of the application and involves multiple components, it is best tested via integration or end-to-end tests.
 For individual components that rely on `vue-router` features, you can mock them using the techniques mentioned above.

+## Detecting styles

+Your test can only detect inline styles when running in `jsdom`.